Knight Rider: The Ballad of Stevie and Michael, Part 3

 Michael orders KITT to shut down any communication or tracking devices FLAG could use to track him.
 KITT complies, but expresses concern as to Michael’s plans.
 As the music continues to boom, Michael and KITT proceed to the warehouse address Durant has provided.
 You’d think Durant might pick a spot where KITT wouldn’t be a factor, but nope, it’s a big, open warehouse space.

 Again, this is one of those bits that makes you wonder what these guys thought they were doing.
-This is this episode dealing with this big emotional thing, of Michael quitting FLAG and marrying the recurring love of life and then losing her, and then still apparently they were worried that viewers would get mad if the episode didn’t feature a bunch of explosions and stuff.
-So, sure enough, there’s Durant with Stocker and Klus at the other end of the warehouse, up on a big scaffold platform and standing next to a goofy multiple feed rocket launchers.
-Is this ludicrous device cheapening the death of Stevie?
-Shut up, man, it’s totally awesome!
+This is this episode dealing with this big emotional thing, of Michael quitting FLAG and marrying the recurring love of life and then losing her.
+And yet they were still apparently worried viewers would get mad if the episode didn’t feature a bunch of explosions and stuff.

 (On a side note, Michael asks KITT to crosscheck the three men with the photo they have, so that he knows he’s got the right guy.
 Well, here’s a hint: He’s not the two taller, blonde ones, and, oh, yeah, he’s the guy you watched kill your wife a few days ago.)